Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 Figure~\ref{fig: deblur-synthetic} shows a blurred text image from the test dataset.
-The conventional algorithms~\cite{jinshan/dark/channel,Xu/l0deblur/cvpr2013,jinshan/pami17} fail to generate clear images.
-The CNN-based method~\cite{CNN/text/deblur} generates better results.
-However, it still contains significant blur residual as this method only uses a feed-forward network and does not consider the consistency between the estimated results and blurred inputs.
-We note that the CycleGAN method~\cite{CycleGAN2017} improves GAN by introducing cycle consistency constraint for the image-to-image translation task.
-However, it fails to generate clear images as shown in Figure~\ref{fig: deblur-synthetic}(g).
-In contrast, our method is able to generate much clearer images with recognizable characters as shown in Figure~\ref{fig: deblur-synthetic}(h), which further demonstrates the importance of the physical formation constraint.
+The conventional algorithms~\cite{jinshan/dark/channel,Xu/l0deblur/cvpr2013,jinshan/pami17} do not generate clear images.
+Although the CNN-based method~\cite{CNN/text/deblur} performs better, the deblurred images contain significant blur residual as the feed-forward network does not consider the consistency between the estimated results and blurred inputs.
+We note that the CycleGAN method~\cite{CycleGAN2017} uses the cycle consistency constraint for the image-to-image translation task.
+However, it does not generate clear images as shown in Figure~\ref{fig: deblur-synthetic}(g) although it is retrained with the paired data.
+In contrast, the proposed algorithm is able to generate clearer images with recognizable characters as shown in Figure~\ref{fig: deblur-synthetic}(h), which demonstrates the importance of the image degradation model constraint.

-We then select 160 blurred face images to evaluate our algorithm, where the test examples and training examples do not overlap.
-We compare the proposed method with state-of-the-art algorithms including conventional methods~\cite{jinshan/dark/channel,Xu/l0deblur/cvpr2013,jinshan/pami17} and recent deep learning based methods~\cite{DeblurGAN,CNN/dynamic/cvpr17,jiawei/cvpr18}.
-Table~\ref{tab: psnr-deblurring-face} shows that the proposed algorithm performs favorably against state-of-the-art methods in terms of PSNR and SSIM.
-Figure~\ref{fig: deblur-face} shows deblurred results from several algorithms.
-As the input image contains significant blur, the algorithms~\cite{CNN/dynamic/cvpr17,CycleGAN2017,jiawei/cvpr18,jinshan/eccv14} fail to generate clear images.
-The DeblurGAN algorithm is mainly based on a conditional GAN framework.
-However, the deblurred result by this method still contains significant artifacts as the conventional GAN usually leads to checkerboard artifacts.
-In contrast, the proposed algorithm generates a much clearer image due to the proposed physics model constraint.

-Finally, we use 160 blurred natural images to evaluate our algorithm, where the test examples and training examples do not overlap.
-The results in Table~\ref{tab: psnr-deblurring-natural} show that the proposed method performs well on natural image deblurring.

-Although the proposed network is trained on the uniform blurred images, it also works on the dynamic scenes~\cite{CNN/dynamic/cvpr17}.
-More results are included in the supplemental material.